Ziya Samedi: East Turkistan / Uyghuristan

 Samedi was arrested in 1937 by Xinjiang's governor, Sheng Shicai and sentenced him to seven years in jail.

 In 1944 he was released, and joined the army of the Second East Turkestan Republic.
 He was promoted to a Colonel, and was made in charge of military reconnaissance until that the East Turkistan Republic occupied by Chinese Communists’ “Liberation Army” with direct military assistance by Stalin in 1949.

-From 1950-1958 Samedi held a number of important positions in the Uyghur Autonomous Region new Chinese government ruled by the Communist Party, among them regional director of education, director of culture as well as the chairman of writer's association.
+From 1950 to 1958 Samedi held a number of important positions in the Uyghur Autonomous Region government ruled by the Chinese Communist Party, among them regional director of education, director of culture as well as the chairman of writer's association.

 In 1958, however, the Communist Chinese government arbitrarily arrested him and sent to two years of re-education through labor.

 Soviet Union

 In 1958, he was sentenced to two years of re-education through labor.
 After his re-education sentence was complete, Samedi fled to the Soviet Union.
-From 1961, he many published novels including historical novels, among them Yillar Siri (Secret of the Years), Akhmet Ependi (Mr Akhmet), Mayimhan, and Gheni the Brave.
+From 1961, he published many novels including historical novels, among them Yillar Siri (Secret of the Years), Akhmet Ependi (Mr Akhmet), Mayimhan, and Gheni the Brave.

 In the 1980s, Samedi was honored with the Kazakhstan People's Writer Award for his contribution to Uyghur literature.
 His books are still available in Kazakhstan.
-He passed away in Almaty in 2000.
+He died in Almaty in 2000.